thiagokokada/graalvm-nix/README.md

 ```

 This will generate a `result` directory with the `graalvm11-ce` derivation with
-`musl` support by default.
+`glibc` support by default.
 For example, you can find the GraalVM binaries on
 `result/bin`.

 You can edit your `/etc/nix/nix.conf` or `~/.config/nix/nix.conf` file and
 add the following line to avoid having to pass `--experimental-features` flag
-everywhere:
+every time:

 ```ini
 experimental-features = nix-command flakes